-Winter camping is full of marvelous adventures, from the possibilities of playing in snow to spotting creatures you may have missed in the summer.
-If you want to camp without excessive crowds, mosquitoes, and other bugs, winter is the perfect time to camp.
+Winter camping is full of marvelous adventures, from the possibilities of playing in the snow to spotting creatures you may have missed in the summer.
+If you want to camp without excessive crowds, mosquitoes and other bugs, winter is the perfect time to camp.
 Of course, for many, the thought of camping in the winter chills them to the bone.
 How could you ever possibly stay warm in frigid conditions?
 We’ve compiled some tips to answer just that.

 1. Wear Layers

 Wear thermals or long johns to keep a warm layer on your skin.
 Be sure to wear the right materials, like merino wool, to wick moisture away from your skin and keep you dry.
-Some will argue that you actually sleep warmer in less layers, but ultimately, this depends on your own sleeping temperature as well as how cold it really is while you are camping.
+Some will argue that you actually sleep warmer in fewer layers, but ultimately, this depends on your own sleeping temperature as well as how cold it really is while you are camping.
 If you are in sub zero temperatures, you just really shouldn’t sleep naked.
 If it’s a warm summer night, more power to you.

 When wearing layers, it is most important to be flexible and make adjustments as needed.
 If you are getting too warm, shed a layer.
 If you are getting too cold, add a layer.
 And remember it will be easier to add layers if you have brought your extra layers into your bag with you.
 This way you don’t have to freeze just to get your extra layers on.

 2. Fill a Bottle With Hot Water To Place In Your Sleeping Bag